 And here’s the result.
 A cool looking lens flare for that little extra magic…

-Optical lens flares are difficult or impossible to achieve on location.
-Using Photoshop to add one is the perfect solution and it’s easy to do.
+Optical lens flares are difficult to achieve on location.
+Using Photoshop to add one is the perfect solution, and it’s easy to do.

 Make sure to only add a lens flare to a photo with a visible light source.
-The easiest way to start is to use a photo where the sun is visible.
+The easiest way to start is to use a picture where the sun is visible.